UF-CompLing/Resources/machine_learning101.md

-# Machine Learning(/data mining) 101
+# Machine Learning(and/or Data Mining) 101

 ## Introduction

-The goal of this brief overview is to familiarize the audience with some of the key ideas of machine learning as well as to point out some of the applications in which natural language processing is either useful or absolutely necessary.
+The goal of this brief overview is to familiarize the audience with some of the key ideas of machine learning as well as, at the end, to point out some of the applications in which natural language processing is either useful or absolutely necessary.

 > "(Machine Learning) is a Field of study that gives computers the ability to learn without being explicitly programmed."
 > Arthur Samuel, 1959

-What this means, I'll explain shortly, but I'd first like to give a quick few words on terminology:

 The terms **data mining**, **machine learning**, **artificial intelligence**, and **statistics**, etc... are words that often bandied about as kinds of "catch-all" labels, and while they may seem innately complicated, the general ideas and goals behind each field are relatively easily communicated and distinguished.